Enter your postcode

 Local authorities alone can’t deliver all the change needed by 2030.
 Much of the change needed in an area will require action by businesses, householders and others.
 And the government has a critical role, which includes giving local authorities the powers and resources they need to deliver to their full potential.

-Only [foe:climate:proportion_of_homes_well_insulated_epc_c_or_above]% of homes are well insulated in [foe:climate:name].7 This represents a shocking waste of energy, high greenhouse gas emissions and unnecessarily high energy bills. [foe:climate:proportion_in_fuel_poverty]% of households in the area are in fuel poverty, which means they can’t afford to heat their homes properly.8 Poor insulation contributes to this problem.
+Only [foe:climate:proportion_of_homes_well_insulated_epc_c_or_above]% of homes are well insulated in [foe:climate:name].6 This represents a shocking waste of energy, high greenhouse gas emissions and unnecessarily high energy bills. [foe:climate:proportion_in_fuel_poverty]% of households in the area are in fuel poverty, which means they can’t afford to heat their homes properly.7 Poor insulation contributes to this problem.
+The number of people in fuel poverty will increase if Covid-19 social distancing measures mean more people need to spend more time at home in the winter.

-Upgrading the insulation of [foe:climate:number_of_homes_requiring_insulation_each_year_all_epc_c_by_2030] homes per year within the [foe:climate:name] area will ensure all homes are properly insulated by 2030, lifting as many people as possible out of fuel poverty.
-The Energy Savings Trust is also calling for all homes to be at least EPC C by 2030, and is calling on local authorities to sign-up to a Housing Retrofit Compact for a decade of action to retrofit our homes.
+Upgrading the insulation of [foe:climate:number_of_homes_requiring_insulation_each_year_all_epc_c_by_2030] homes per year within the [foe:climate:name] area will ensure all homes are properly insulated by 2030.
+The Energy Savings Trust is calling for all homes to be at least EPC C-rated by 2030, and for local authorities to sign up to a Housing Retrofit Compact for a decade of action to retrofit our homes.

 We also need to switch from gas central heating, which is a major source of greenhouse gas emissions, to eco-heating (such as heat pumps) powered by renewable energy.
 The government provides grants for installing eco-heating.
-There are only [foe:climate:domestic_ecoheating_installations] government funded eco-heating systems in the [foe:climate:name] area, yet the UK needs to fit around 1 million per year.
-Fitting [foe:climate:target_ecoheating_installations_per_year] eco-heating systems every year would be a fair share for [foe:climate:name].
-9
+There are only [foe:climate:domestic_ecoheating_installations] government-funded eco-heating systems in [foe:climate:name], yet the UK needs to fit around 1 million per year.
+Fitting [foe:climate:target_ecoheating_installations_per_year] eco-heating systems every year would be a fair share for [foe:climate:name].8

 Transport is the biggest source of greenhouse gas emissions in the UK, and it continues to grow.
-To deliver the emissions reductions needed, research suggests car use will need to drop by 20-60%, depending on factors such as how quickly we switch to electric vehicles.10 This means that the UK should more than double the proportion of journeys by public transport, cycling and walking.11
+To deliver the emissions reductions needed, research suggests car use will need to drop by 20-60%, depending on factors such as how quickly we switch to electric vehicles.9 This means that the UK should more than double the proportion of journeys by public transport, cycling and walking.10

 In [foe:climate:name] only [foe:climate:proportion_commute_by_public_transport]% of people commute by public transport, [foe:climate:proportion_commute_by_bike]% cycle, and [foe:climate:proportion_of_commuter_journeys_by_foot]% walk.
-In the best performing similar local authority area, the proportions are [foe:climate:highest_proportion_commute_by_public_transport_from_same_ons_group]%, [foe:climate:highest_proportion_commute_by_bike_from_same_ons_group]% and [foe:climate:highest_proportion_of_commuter_journeys_by_foot_from_same_ons_group_name]% respectively.12
+In the best performing similar local authority area, the proportions are [foe:climate:highest_proportion_commute_by_public_transport_from_same_ons_group]%, [foe:climate:highest_proportion_commute_by_bike_from_same_ons_group]% and [foe:climate:highest_proportion_of_commuter_journeys_by_foot_from_same_ons_group_name]% respectively.11

 Friends of the Earth says [foe:climate:name] should aim to have [foe:climate:10_year_target_for_use_of_public_transport_walking_cycling]% of people commuting by public transport, cycling, and walking by 2030.15

 When cars are needed, they should be electric and shared as much as possible.
-Only [foe:climate:current_proportion_of_people_commuting_sharing_a_lift]% of commuters share their car when commuting in the [foe:climate:name] area.16 According to the social enterprise Liftshare, at the best businesses 40% of staff share journeys to work. .
+Only [foe:climate:current_proportion_of_people_commuting_sharing_a_lift]% of commuters share their car when commuting in [foe:climate:name].16 According to the social enterprise Liftshare, at the best businesses, 40% of staff share journeys to work.

 According to government research [foe:climate:name] has [foe:climate:ev_charging_devices] electric vehicle charging devices (EV chargers).17 The Committee on Climate Change, which advises the government, says there should be 1 EV charger for every thousand cars by 2030.
 This suggests that in [foe:climate:name] there should be at least [foe:climate:ev_charging_device_target] EV chargers.18 But Friends of the Earth says we need a much faster transition to electric cars, which means many more EV chargers than this.